-To assess the contribution of each component within {\tool}, we conduct a systematic ablation study on the SWE-Bench-Lite benchmark.
-Specifically, we selectively disable three key modules from the full system to measure their isolated impact: (1) w/o Experience Module: removes the experience-based knowledge retrieval mechanism, treating each issue in isolation as prior methods do; (2) w/o Demonstrations: omits the in-context demonstrations provided to LLM agents during test and patch generation; and (3) w/o Insights: removes the reflective insights offered to LLM agents during test and patch generation.
+We evaluate the contributions of Episodic and Semantic Memory by disabling them individually or jointly: (1) \textbf{w/o Memory Module}, which removes both Episodic and Semantic Memory and treats each issue in isolation, as in prior methods; (2) \textbf{w/o Episodic Memory}, which removes the in-context demonstrations provided to LLM agents during test and patch generation; and (3) \textbf{w/o Semantic Memory}, which removes reflective insights distilled from prior repair experiences.

-Table~\ref{tab:ablation_study} presents the results.
-Removing the ``Experience Module'' causes a substantial performance drop, with the resolved rate falling from 47.7\% to 41.3\%, alongside significant decreases in both ESR and RSR.
-This demonstrates the critical role of experience-driven retrieval in enhancing fix quality and ensuring test execution success.

-Excluding the ``Demonstrations Module'' results in a resolved rate of 43.7\%, accompanied by moderate declines in ESR and RSR.
-This highlights the importance of in-context examples in guiding LLM agents to generate accurate, executable patches.
-In comparison, removing the Insights module causes a smaller performance drop, with the resolved rate decreasing to 46.0\%.
-While issue-specific insights contribute to the overall effectiveness of {\tool}, their impact is somewhat less pronounced relative to experience retrieval and demonstrations.
+As shown in Table~\ref{tab:ablation_study}, removing the Memory Module leads to the most significant performance degradation, with the resolution rate dropping from 48.3\% to 42.3\% on SWE-Bench Lite and from 57.2\% to 50.4\% on SWE-Bench Verified.
+The Execution Success Rate (ESR) and Reproduction Success Rate (RSR) also decrease substantially, by 20.7 and 21.0 pp on Lite, and by 25.0 and 25.2 pp on Verified.
+This underscores the importance of leveraging past repair knowledge to guide LLM agents in reproducing issues and generating correct patches.

+Disabling Episodic Memory also degrades performance notably.
+The pass@1 decreases to 44.7\% on SWE-Bench Lite and 52.8\% on SWE-Bench Verified, accompanied by ESR and RSR reductions of 14.0/13.7 pp on Lite and 16.2/17.6 pp on Verified.
+This suggests that the demonstrations stored in the episodic memory provide effective in-context guidance during both test and patch generation.
+In contrast, removing the Semantic Memory leads to a relatively smaller performance drop.
+The resolution rates decrease modestly to 47.0\% on Lite and 56.2\% on Verified, while ESR and RSR drop by 4.7/6.4 pp on Lite and 6.4/5.6 pp on Verified.
+This indicates that while the insights distilled in semantic memory improve the quality of generated patches, their effect is less pronounced compared to issue-specific demonstrations.

+Overall, these results reveal a clear hierarchy in component contributions: the Memory Module has the largest impact, followed by Episodic Memory, and then Semantic Memory.
+The combination of Episodic and Semantic Memory yields a synergistic effect, producing the highest pass@1, ESR, and RSR metrics across both benchmarks.
+These findings validate the design rationale of {\tool}: leveraging prior experience to provide both in-context demonstrations and reflective insights delivers substantial gains in autonomous program repair.